19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) if that portion exceeds such maximum amount as the Minister may determine for the purposes of section 25(1)(a)(ii)(B), transfer that maximum amount to the person’s accounts in the Fund in such manner as the member has specified in the memorandum, and pay the person the excess.

-(2) When any contributions are due to be paid for a member of the Fund in respect of any period ending not later than the last day of the month next following the date on which the withdrawal of the sum of money standing to his credit in the Fund is authorised and the contributions are not paid to the Fund until after the date of authorisation, those contributions may in the discretion of the Board be treated as if they had been included in the amount standing to the credit of the member at the date of authorisation of withdrawal and paid to the applicant accordingly.
+(2) When any contributions are due to be paid for a member of the Fund in respect of any period ending not later than the last day of the month next following the date on which the withdrawal of the sum of money standing to his credit in the Fund is authorised and the contributions are not paid to the Fund until after the date of authorisation, those contributions may in the discretion of the Board be treated as if they had been included in the amount standing to the credit of the member at the date of authorisation of withdrawal and dealt with in accordance with subsection (1) or (1A), as the case may be.

 [22/2010 wef 01/01/2011]